 Soil, Sunlight and Water Recommendations for Yarrow

 Sun exposure is easy: Yarrow likes direct sun, at least six hours a day.
 If you pick a spot with less sun, your plants will be leggy and much less attractive.
-The only possible exception is if you try to plant yarrow in zone 10 outside its hardiness zones of 3 through 9.
-In zone 10, give the plant a site that gets a little shade in the heat of the day.
+The only possible exception is if you try to plant yarrow in zone 10, where you can grow it on a site that gets a little shade in the heat of the day.

 Irrigation is optional for yarrow once it gets established.
 Like every plant, yarrow needs moist soil when the seeds are germinating and significant water for seedlings as they are developing their roots.
 Once the yarrow plants are mature, they are drought-tolerant survivor plants.
 Still, for the best flowers and the happiest plants, see to it that the plants get an inch of rainfall every week during the growing season.